aditya-karampudi/yolov2-detection/README.md

               o	OPENMP=1
               o	LIBSO=0
-    Save it by pressing ESC and then :wq! and press ENTER

-o	Type ‘make’ in the directory where Makefile is present.
+    Save it by pressing ESC and then :wq! and press ENTER o	Type ‘make’ in the directory where Makefile is present.
 It should compile all the computations and should show build successful.
 If it doesn’t happen then search the errors in web.

-o	Now the darknet is ready for training custom images.
+*Now the darknet is ready for training custom images.*

 ## Installation of darknet in Windows (GPU and No-GPU version):